stpch/git-post-commit-dummy/README.md

 ## Check that it works

 1. Create a local commit for a project with `post-commit` installed
-2. Check that your dummy commit repository (e.g. `git-history`) on GitHub received the dummy commit
+2. Check that your dummy commit repository (e.g. `git-history`) received the dummy commit